phpmyadmin/phpmyadmin/transformations.rst

 ++++++++++++

 To enable transformations, you have to setup the ``column\_info`` table and the proper directives.
-Please see the  on how to do so.
+Please see the :ref:`config` on how to do so.

 You can apply different transformations to the contents of each column.
 The transformation will take the content of each column and